Master of Advanced Studies in Landscape Architecture (MASLA)

 Dahmen, Joseph (technical methods and cultural effects of resource use at the scales of architecture and territory.)

-Girling, Cynthia (Landscape and Restoration, People, Cities and Lands, Sustainable neighbourhood design, Vizualization and community engagement, Public realm design and planning)
+Girling, Cynthia (Landscape and Restoration, People, Cities and Lands, Design and Planning of Space, Sustainable neighbourhood design, Vizualization and community engagement, Public realm design and planning)

 Herrington, Susan (Children’s outdoor play environments, Playgrounds, Natural play environments, Risky play, Landscape architecture, Landscape architecture history, landscape theory, Comtemporary theory, globalization and contested theory, design and history of landscapes)